 You’ll look great in a bathing suit

 Spike the volleyball, not your bad cholesterol!
-The California Coastal diet is a system of eating that is more likely to be heart healthy (for this genotype) and has the added benefit of easy weight loss or maintenance for most people.
+The California Coastal diet is a heart healthy system of eating that has the added benefit of easy weight loss or maintenance for most people.

 If you’ve visited Southern California lately, you may have noticed the people you find in places like Laguna Beach tend to be in pretty good shape (understatement).
 Sure, part of this is the beach, surf and the opportunity to exercise outside all year round.
 So, lifestyle certainly plays a role, but so too does diet.